lucmerceron/react-size-fetcher/README.md

   ...
 ```

-Some advanced examples can be find in the [examples](https://github.com/wing-eu/react-size-fetcher/tree/master/examples) folder of this repository.
+Some advanced examples can be find in the [docs](https://github.com/wing-eu/react-size-fetcher/tree/master/docs) folder of this repository.
+[Live example](https://wing-eu.github.io/react-size-fetcher/) also works.

 ## Change Log
 This project adheres to [Semantic Versioning](http://semver.org/).